 How to Avoid Pollen

-Pollen doesn't mean to bug you.
-It's there to help plants reproduce.
-But if you inhale it, it can cause allergy symptoms such as:
+Pollen is there to help plants reproduce, not to bug you.
+But it does.
+If you inhale it, it can cause allergy symptoms such as:

-It's a lot like a cold, plus a sore throat and hoarseness, and you usually get it like clockwork when the plants that make the pollen that bother you are blooming.
+It's a lot like a cold, plus a sore throat and hoarseness, and you usually get it like clockwork when the plants that make the bothersome pollen are blooming.

-If you have to be outside, minimize your exposure to pollen.
+If you have to be outside, follow these guidelines to minimize your exposure to pollen: